ParaliyzedEvo/osu-Challengers-Extension/README.md

 ~~Basically this repo is the dynamic image generator seen [here](api.paraliyzed.net) and this also includes the web extension I've been working on and will be released in the chrome and firefox store soon.
 For now js use the [tampermonkey.js](https://github.com/ParaliyzedEvo/osu-Challengers-Extension/blob/main/tampermonkey.js) and install it via tampermonkey.~~

 Dynamic image generator moved to the profile section of [osu!Challengers](https://www.challengersnexus.com/) and the web extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/osu-challengers/) and [Chrome](https://chromewebstore.google.com/detail/osuchallengers/ghfcjealgjkjpndjlicmcabbgakphien) are now uploaded and ready for use.
-You can still download the tampermonekey one [here](https://github.com/ParaliyzedEvo/osu-Challengers-Extension/blob/main/tampermonkey.js).
+You can still download the tampermonekey one [here](https://github.com/ParaliyzedEvo/osu-Challengers-Extension/blob/main/tampermonkey.js) (note it is very outdated and most likely will not be up to date ever again).

 Report issues or feature ideas [here](https://github.com/ParaliyzedEvo/osu-Challengers-Extension/issues)